-You’ve heard divorce mediation is much less expensive than an adversarial divorce, and that is correct – but there are so many more benefits to divorce mediation over litigation.
+You’ve heard divorce mediation is much less expensive than a litigated divorce, and that is correct – but there are so many more benefits to the divorce mediation process over litigation.
 If you and your spouse are willing to negotiate and resolve the issues arising from your divorce with the help of a neutral third party professional, you not only save time and money, but you reduce the level of conflict and stress and take charge of your family situation going forward while avoiding having solutions imposed upon you by a judge.

 The Philadelphia divorce mediators at SFS Attorneys have over forty years of experience helping families in the Philadelphia area get through divorce.
 In this comprehensive article, they explain the factors affecting the cost of divorce mediation and what you can do to make sure your divorce mediation sessions are productive and thereby reducing costs.

-If you are considering divorce mediation, call the divorce mediators at SFS Attorneys today.
+If you are considering divorce mediation and how it compares to a litigated divorce, call the divorce mediators at SFS Attorneys today.

 Typical Cost of Divorce Mediation

-According to one law information website, couples typically pay between $3,000 and $8,000 for divorce mediation.
+According to one law information website, divorce mediation costs between $3,000 and $8,000.
 Keep in mind the couple usually splits the cost between them, paying from $1,500 to $4,000 each to mediate their divorce.

 Divorce Mediation Attorney Rates

-A divorce mediation attorney may charge more than a mediator who is not an attorney due to their knowledge, education, and experience.
-A divorce mediation attorney has training in the law, negotiation and collaboration techniques, and is familiar with the norms and laws in your jurisdiction.
+A Pennsylvania divorce mediation attorney may charge more than a mediator who is not an attorney due to their knowledge, education, and experience.
+Your lawyer will have training and experience in family law, negotiation and collaboration techniques, and is familiar with the norms and laws in your jurisdiction.

 Non-Attorney Mediator Rates

-Non-attorney mediator rates may be less than those of divorce attorney mediators, but not necessarily.
+Non-attorney mediators may have lower rates than those of divorce attorney mediators, but not necessarily.
 Divorce mediators charge according to their experience and expertise.
 For example, a divorce mediator may also be a CPA or a psychologist, although that is very rare.